 Reference Currency USD Minimum Net Asset Value USD 50,000,000 Offering Period Means the period prior to the Launch Date during which Shares may be subscribed at the Initial Issue Price for settlement on the Launch Date, set at dates yet to be determined by the Board of Directors.
-Launch Date Means, in respect of: - Shares Classes I1C-C, I1C-G, I2C-E, I2C-U, I3C-C, I3C-E, I3C-G, I3C-U, I4C-C, I4C-E, I4C-U, I5C-E, I5C-U, R1C-C, R1C-E and R1C-G: 25 February 2019; - Share Class I1C-U: 11 April 2019; - Share Class I1C-E: 18 April 2019.
-For Share Classes R0C-G, R1C-U, I5C-C, and I5C-G, the Launch Date will be set at a date yet to be determined by the Board of Directors.
-The Board of Directors reserves the right to close and/or reopen the Sub-Fund for further subscriptions at any time at its sole discretion.
+Launch Date Is a date as determined by the Board of Directors.
 Termination The Sub-Fund has no Maturity Date.
-However, the Board of Directors may decide, in its sole discretion, to terminate the Sub-Fund in accordance with Chapter "General Information on the Company and the Shares" of the Prospectus (Section II.d.), and inter alia if: (i) the Net Asset Value of the Sub-Fund is below the Minimum Net Asset Value; or (ii) the appointment of the Investment Manager is terminated for any reason pursuant to the Investment Management Agreement.
-Subscription and Redemption deadline 3:00 p.m.
-(Luxembourg time) one Business Day prior to each Transaction Day.
+However, the Board of Directors may decide, in its sole discretion, to terminate the Sub-Fund in accordance with Chapter "General Information on the Company and the Shares" of the Prospectus (Section II.d.), and inter alia if: (v) the Net Asset Value of the Sub-Fund is below the Minimum Net Asset Value; or (vi) the appointment of the Investment Manager is terminated for any reason pursuant to the Investment Asset Ass Subscription and Redemption deadline Investment Management Agreement.
+10 a.m.
+(Luxembourg time) three Business Days prior to each Transaction Day.
 Transaction Day Means each Business Day.
-Valuation Day The Net Asset Value per Share for a given Class of Shares will be calculated based on each Business Day and made available on the Valuation Day which, for such purposes, will be two Business Days following each such Business Day.
+Valuation Day The Net Asset Value per Share for a given Class of Shares will be calculated based on each Business Day and made available on the Valuation Day which, for such purposes, will be no later than two Business Days following each such Business Day.
 For the purposes of subscriptions for, conversions from and redemption of Shares, the Valuation Day will be determined by reference to the relevant Transaction Day.
-Settlement Subscription and Redemption orders will be settled no later than four Business Days following the relevant Transaction Day.
-Business Day Means a day (other than a Saturday or a Sunday) on which: Commercial banks and foreign exchange markets are open for normal business in Luxembourg, London, Switzerland and New York; and Each Clearing Agent is open for business.
+Settlement Subscriptions during the Offering Period will be settled on the Launch Date.
+Subscription and Redemption orders after the Offering Period will be settled three Business Days following the relevant Transaction Day.
+Business Day Means a day (other than a Saturday or a Sunday) on which: Commercial banks and foreign exchange markets are open for normal business in Luxembourg, London, Singapore and Hong Kong; and Each Clearing Agent is open for business.
 Redemptions representing 10% or more of the Sub-Fund In accordance with the section of the Prospectus entitled "Special Procedure for Cash Redemptions Representing 10% or more of the Net Asset Value of any Sub-Fund", the Board of Directors reserves the right to scale down applications to redeem 10% or more of the Net Asset Value of any Sub-Fund.
-In respect of the Sub-Fund only, the Directors agree that in exercising their discretion, the maximum period over which a redemption falling under these provisions will take place will be five Valuation Days (as defined for the purposes of subscriptions, conversions and redemptions of Shares).
-Investors should note that in certain circumstances described in the section of the Prospectus headed "Temporary Suspension of Net Asset Value and of Issues, Redemptions and Conversions", the calculation of the Net Asset Value of the Sub-Fund and also subscriptions and redemptions in the Sub-Fund may be suspended upon decision of the Board of Directors.
+In respect of the Sub-Fund only, the Directors agree that in exercising their discretion, the maximum period over which a redemption falling under these provisions will take place will be twenty Valuation Days (as defined for the purposes of subscriptions, conversions and redemptions of Shares).
+Investors should note that in certain circumstances described in the section of the Prospectus headed " Temporary Suspension of Calculation of Net Asset Value and of Issues, Redemptions and Conversions ", the calculation of the Net Asset Value of the Sub-Fund and also subscriptions and redemptions in the Sub-Fund may be suspended upon decision of the Board of Directors.
+Dilution Levy As described under " Fees and Expenses " in the main part of the Prospectus, the Board of Directors may apply a Dilution Levy of up to 2% of the Net Asset Value per Share.
+Investment Manager Prudence Asset Management Pte.
+Ltd.